LOUISVILLE -- Every year the John Lucas Midwest Invitational provides a good look at some of the…

 --RB J.J.
 Arrington is the team's specialty back, playing in passing situations.
 He's effective as a runner in space, and the club tries to isolate him against linebackers.

 --RB Edgerrin James has looked great since his return to the starting lineup.
-He looks quicker, faster and he's breaking more tackles than he did
+He looks quicker, faster and he's breaking more tackles than he did earlier this season.

 --WR Anquan Boldin should be close to 100 percent with the extra week off.
 Boldin has been nursing a hamstring strain and played sparingly last week against the Eagles.